a plate with a venison chile relleno topped with smoky tomato roja sauce, with cilantro rice and a glass of red wine.

 Notes

 You can substitute lean ground beef or Mexican chorizo for the ground venison.
+Or, use soy-rizo (soy chorizo) or plant-based crumbles to make a vegetarian version of these.

 Keyword comfort food, fried food, spicy, taco night, venison, wild food, wild game